Tornado outbreak of April 2–3, 1982: Confirmed tornadoes

+Prior to 1990, there is a likely undercount of tornadoes, particularly E/F0–1, with reports of weaker tornadoes becoming more common as population increased.
+A sharp increase in the annual average E/F0–1 count by approximately 200 tornadoes was noted upon the implementation of NEXRAD Doppler weather radar in 1990–1991.
+1974 marked the first year where significant tornado (E/F2+) counts became homogenous with contemporary values, attributed to the consistent implementation of Fujita scale assessments.
+Numerous discrepancies on the details of tornadoes in this outbreak exist between sources.
+The total count of tornadoes and ratings differs from various agencies accordingly.
+The list below documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

-April 2 event
+April 3 event

 Speer–Messer–Golden–Broken Bow, Oklahoma

-This powerful, multiple-vortex tornado touched down near Speer, tracked east-southeastward through the rural community of Messer, and traversed the Hugo Reservoir.
-A newly constructed home near Messer was obliterated, with only strips of carpet tacking left unmoved.
-At the time the tornado was assigned a rating of F5 based on this damage and is still listed as an F5 in official records.
+This powerful and destructive multiple-vortex tornado touched down near Speer, tracked east-southeastward through the rural community of Messer, and traversed the Hugo Reservoir.
+A newly constructed home near Messer was obliterated, with only strips of carpet tacking left on its foundation.
+Surveyed by Ted Fujita, the tornado was assigned a rating of F5 based on this damage and is still listed as an F5 in official records.
 Photographs of the bare concrete slab suggested, however, that the home was improperly anchored: only F3-level winds may have been needed to produce the observable effects on the structure.
+A reanalysis by Thomas P. Grazulis in 1993 concluded that the tornado did not attain F5 intensity.
 Further on, the tornado attained a peak width of 1 + 1/2 mi and produced F4-level damage to ranch-style homes near Golden.
 In all, the tornado destroyed approximately 35 homes and yielded losses of $8 million, though it missed densely populated areas.
 The tornado also destroyed chicken coops, mobile homes, and a church, along with agricultural implements, electrical lines, and tracts of timber.
 Up to 40 barns were wrecked as well.
 As it passed just south of Broken Bow, the tornado struck the Tri-A-Nite Motel; signage from the motel was later found 30 mi distant, in Arkansas.
 Near Messer, the tornado hurled a 2 by 4 in board into and pierced a tree.
-29 injuries occurred along the path.
+Twenty-nine injuries occurred along the path.
+The NCEI incorrectly list the path as extending from south-southwest of Hamden to south of Eagletown.